Tag Archives: sexism

 On referring to female officers as ‘madam sir’

 ET Lifestyle published a Twitter thread this morning about police officers referring to female superior officers as “sir” or as “madam sir”.
-I do find the practice offensive, because it signals an inability to imagine anyone but a (cis)man in the position currently occupied by a woman.
-That calcification – of the masculine identity of … Read more
+I do find the practice offensive, because it signals an inability to imagine anyone but a (cis)man in … Continue reading

 Why are the Nobel Prizes still relevant?